GSA works to include more

 Stickers sponsored by the GSA are pasted throughout the school.

-by Ryan Morley, Senior Staff Writer
+by Ryan Morley, Staff Writer

 The Gay Straight Alliance took up an important topic that may change the club’s identity in its last meeting.
 The members discussed whether or not the name of the club is still representative of its goals today in a constantly changing culture.